apnadkarni/blt/doc/listview.rst

 There are class bindings that supply listview widgets their default behaviors.
-The following event sequences are set by default for listview widgets. (via the class bind tag "BltListView"):
+The following event sequences are set by default for listview widgets (via the class bind tag "BltListView"):

   **<ButtonPress-2>**
     Starts scanning.